quicwg/base-drafts/draft-ietf-quic-transport.md

 A first octet of 0x85 indicates a 0-RTT packet.
 After the 1-RTT keys are established, key phases are used by the QUIC packet protection to identify the correct packet protection keys.
-The default initial value key phase is 0.
-See
-{{QUIC-TLS}} for more details.
+The initial key phase is 0.
+See {{QUIC-TLS}} for more details.

 The encrypted payload is both authenticated and encrypted using packet protection keys. {{QUIC-TLS}} describes packet protection in detail.
 After